jcangas/version_info/README.md

 By default the file is named version_info.yml and stored near the main file with the include VersionIinfo thing.

-Anyway you can change this:
+Anyway, you can change this:
     module MyProject
       include VersionInfo
       VERISION.file_name = '/path/to/my_file.yaml'